Offline Imitation of Badminton Player Behavior via Experiential Contexts and Brownian Motion

 \section{Experiments}

-To assess RallyNet's imitation performance, we conducted extensive experiments to address the alignment with the three key criteria and delved into three additional research questions, aiming to comprehensively evaluate RallyNet's effectiveness and its value to the badminton community: \begin{itemize} \item [RQ1] \textbf{Behavioral Sequence Similarity:} Do the sequences of shot types, shuttlecock landing positions, and player moving positions in rallies generated by RallyNet closely match those in real rallies? \item [RQ2] \textbf{Rally Duration Realism:} Does RallyNet accurately replicate the length of rallies, providing a realistic representation of the duration observed in real matches? \item [RQ3] \textbf{Outcome Consistency:} Are the outcomes of rallies generated by RallyNet consistent with the real-world results?
-Specifically, does the win rate of rallies simulated by the learned agent align with the win rate of real players? \item [RQ4] \textbf{Ablation Studies:} Does each component of RallyNet affect the prediction results? \item [RQ5] \textbf{Sensitivity Analysis:} How sensitive is RallyNet's performance to variations in input parameters and conditions? \item [RQ6] \textbf{Case Studies:} How does RallyNet's capability to replicate player behavior bring valuable applications to the badminton community? \end{itemize}
+To evaluate RallyNet's imitation performance, we conducted comprehensive experiments addressing three key criteria and explored case studies to gauge its value to the badminton community\footnote{Our code and dataset are already publicly available as the GitHub repository \href{https://github.com/wywyWang/CoachAI-Projects}{https://github.com/wywyWang/CoachAI-Projects}.}:

+\begin{compactitem} \item [RQ1] \textbf{Behavioral Sequence Similarity:} Do the sequences of shot types, shuttlecock landing positions, and player moving positions in rallies generated by RallyNet closely match those in real rallies? \item [RQ2] \textbf{Rally Duration Realism:} Does RallyNet replicate the length of rallies, providing a realistic representation of the duration observed in real matches? \item [RQ3] \textbf{Outcome Consistency:} Are the outcomes generated by RallyNet consistent with the real-world results?
+Specifically, does the win rate of rallies simulated by the learned agent align with the win rate of real players? \item [RQ4] \textbf{Case Studies:} How does RallyNet's capability to replicate player behavior bring valuable applications to the badminton community? \end{compactitem}